Hosted vs self-hosted

 - You want federated cross-repo intelligence across your whole org without coordinating workspace setup yourself.

-- You want the security-scanning layer and Pro analysis pages (semantic search, docs explorer, coverage, federated chat).
+- You want the Pro analysis pages (semantic search, docs explorer, coverage, federated chat) and the PR review bot.

 Hybrid is fine.
 Run self-hosted on a laptop for one private repo and hosted for everything else — same MCP protocol, same tool names.
 Your agent doesn't care which server answers.